Derivation of Invariant Varieties of Periodic Points from Singularity Confinement in the case of Toda Map: Application to some maps

 We have already derived the IVPP of period 3 of the 3 point Toda map in \cite{SS[1]}.
-We would like to mention, however, that the analysis using computer algebra becomes much harder as the number of freedom of the map increases, if we derive the IVPP's directly from the periodicity conditions of the map.
-It was not possible to find IVPP's of periods higher than 3 by using our computer.
+We would like to mention, however, that the analysis using computer algebra becomes much harder as the degrees of freedom of the map increases, if we derive the IVPP's directly from the periodicity conditions of the map.
+We were not able to find IVPP's of periods higher than 3 by using our personal computer.

-We apply, in this section, the new algorithm in the case of 3 point Toda map, and see how it works when $p$ is greater than $d-1$.
-We will see that we do not need to solve the periodicity conditions one by one.
-Our algorithm enables us to derive all IVPP's iteratively.
+We apply, in this section, our algorithm in the cases of 4dLV, 5dLV and 3 point Toda map.
+The 3 point Toda map is related to the 6dLV by a proper transformation of the variables.
+We study these maps because all invariants have been given explicitly for the LV maps of all dimensions \cite{HT}, so that we can test our algorithm.
+The number of the invariants of the $d$ dimensional LV map is $p=(d+2)/2$ if $d$ is even while $p=(d+1)/2$ if $d$ is odd \cite{SS[1]}, hence the condition $p\ge d/2$ is satisfied.